eduardorochasoares/video_fragmentation/README.md

 # video_fragmentation
-My Python implementation of  the proposal of the paper "Temporal Lecture Video Fragmentation Using Word Embeddings"
+My Python implementation of  the proposal from the paper "Temporal Lecture Video Fragmentation Using Word Embeddings"